 - In step 3a, if the SMF decides to change the PDU Session to MA PDU Session, the SMF includes ATSSS rule(s) in the PDU Session Modification Command message.
 The SMF may also include Measurement Assistance Information.
 When the SMF sends Nsmf_PDUSession_UpdateSMContext response, the SMF includes "MA PDU session Accepted" indication.
 The AMF marks the PDU Session as MA PDU Session based on the indication.

 - In step 5, if the UE receives ATSSS rule(s) in the PDU Session Modification Command message, the UE stores that the PDU Session is MA PDU Session.

-3. The UE triggers the UE requested PDU Session Establishment procedure as described in clause 4.22.7 over non-3GPP access to add second access to the MA PDU Session.
+NOTE: The UE and network can not use this procedure to modify a PDU Session which is originally established in 5GC to a MA PDU Session.3.
+The UE triggers the UE requested PDU Session Establishment procedure as described in clause 4.22.7 over non-3GPP access to add second access to the MA PDU Session.